astropy/astropy-APEs/APE6.rst

 DTIF takes the approach of defining a minimal standard for the the underlying data structure that is needed to define a table.
-Then that structure is encoded or decoded using JSON.
-Libraries for encoding and decoding JSON are widely used, very efficient, and easily available in all the most-frequently used programming languages.
+Then that structure is encoded or decoded using YAML.
+Libraries for encoding and decoding YAML are widely used, very efficient, and easily available in all the most-frequently used programming languages (with the notable exception of IDL).

 Translating to / from the data structure provided by a DTIF header into the native structure that an application uses should generally be quite easy because the